HewlettPackard/oneview-powershell-samples/OneView-ConvertTo-PowerShell-Scripts/readme.md

 ## Prerequisites
 The script requires:
    * the latest OneView PowerShell library : https://github.com/HewlettPackard/POSH-HPOneView/releases
+        to install on a Windows environment:
+         - install-module HPOneView.420
    * IP address and credentials to connect to an existing OneView environment ( called 'master')
    * IP address and credentials to connect to a new OneView environment